-It's fun!
-Of course, there are different ways to transfer your (home-)movies to video.
-The easiest way is to just project it on a white screen and tape it with your video-cam.
+There are different ways to transfer your home movies to video.
+The easiest way is to just project it on a white screen and tape it with your digital video camera.
 Remember: the lower the light, the better!
 This way you'll avoid a bright spot in the middle of your screening.

 Take look at this (short) movie to get an idea of how to set it up: